ff-ultima/ff-ultima.github.io/docs/color-schemes/transparent/readme.md

    - I believe no other setup is required here.

 3. Windows Settings (Personalize)
-   - Ensure Transparency effects is set to true and accent color is set to automatic
+   - Ensure Transparency effects is set to `on`
    - Ensure Accent color is set to `Automatic`

 > [#444](https://github.com/soulhotel/FF-ULTIMA/issues/444)